Saudi Arabia PDPL Compliance: How to Prepare

 Since its passing in 2016, the General Data Protection Regulation (GDPR) has influenced many of the subsequent legislation for data privacy, protection, and governance.
 When comparing the PDPL and the GDPR, you can see that the core of both laws are similar, however, several key differences should be noted between the two.

-The KSA data protection law does not provide as much information about how data subjects can enforce their rights.
+The UAE data protection law does not provide as much information about how data subjects can enforce their rights.
 Additionally, the PDPL imposes stricter restrictions on organizations that want to transfer personal data out of Saudi Arabia.
 Other differences include the registration obligations for data controllers and the PDPL’s greater emphasis on consent as a precondition for lawful data processing.

 More clarity on the requirements of the PDPL is expected to be added through the release of the Executive Regulations.
 The draft of these regulations was made available for public review on March 10, 2022, and the final version is expected to be published prior to the law’s effective date in 2023.